google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

       ],
     };

-Both the `optimization.nodeEnv` option and the `DefinePlugin` work the same way – the replace all occurrences of `process.env.NODE_ENV` with the specified value.
+Both the `optimization.nodeEnv` option and the `DefinePlugin` work the same way – they replace all occurrences of `process.env.NODE_ENV` with the specified value.
 With the config from above:

 <ol>